This is a list of submitted surnames in which an editor of the name is mirfak

 Submitted names are contributed by users of this website.
 The accuracy of these name definitions cannot be guaranteed.

-Ornamental name composed of an unexplained first element and the common surname suffix -en
+Combination of an unknown first element and the common surname suffix -én

 Habitational name, with fused preposition d(e)